balajiofficial/Website/README.md

 ## License

-The code for the website is open source and is licensed under the [Apache-2.0 License](https://github.com/balajiofficial/Website/blob/main/LICENSE).
+The code for the website is open source and is licensed under the [MIT License](https://github.com/balajiofficial/Website/blob/main/LICENSE).

 ## Technologies Used